SugusGuard/Blacklists/README.md

 Maybe you should first try AdGuard's default Blocklists.

+> ***It's strongly recommended that your server is configured to response with NXDOMAIN or empty NOERROR instead of 127 or 0/0 especially for Apple devices!***

 | Listname | Short Description |
 | ------------- | ---------------------------------------------------------------------------- |
 | SugusGuardAUB | Apple Update blacklist for AdGuard Home / AdGuard Pro App |